 If the printer driver type is correct, you can identify the problem by performing the following steps:

-- Log on to the ICA session desktop.
+- Log on to a published desktop session.

-- Add the following field to the save pool file on the Linux VDA:
+Add the following field to save the spool file on the Linux VDA:

-If the spool file is PCL, or if the client OS is Windows, copy the spool file to the client and print it by using the client-side printer.
-After completing this step, test it by using the other printer driver.
+If the spool file is PCL, or if the client OS is Windows, copy the spool file to the client and print it on the client-side printer by using a different printer driver.

-8. To change the mapped printer to another third-party printer driver, use the postscript client printer as an example:
+Change the mapped printer to use a different printer driver.
+The following example uses the postscript client printer as an example:

-b.
-Choose the mapped printer CitrixUniversalPrinter:$ClientName:app/dek$SESSION_ID and Modify Printer.
+Choose the mapped printer CitrixUniversalPrinter:$ClientName:app/dsk$SESSION_ID and Modify Printer.
 This operation requires administrator privileges.

-d.
-In the Make and Model page, choose some other postscript driver instead of the Citrix UPD driver (for instance, Citrix Universal Driver Postscript).
-For example, if the CUPS-PDF virtual printer is installed, select the Generic CUPS-PDF Printer.
-Save the modification.
+In the Make and Model fields, choose a different printer driver from the Citrix UPD driver.
+For example, if the CUPS-PDF virtual printer is installed, select the Generic CUPS-PDF Printer driver.
+Save the change.

-e.
-If this process succeeds, configure the ppd file path of the driver in .CtxlpProfile$CLIENT_NAME to allow the mapped printer to use this third-party driver.
+If this process succeeds, configure the PPD file path of the driver in .CtxlpProfile$CLIENT_NAME to allow the mapped printer to use the newly selected driver.